mlanza/proposal-command-syntax/README.md

 ```
 Since queries, on the other hand, mutate nothing and always return a result, they're incompatible with command syntax.
 There'd be no reason to perform a side-effect free computation only to discard it and return the original subject.

-Not a problem.
-This is, indeed, command-centric syntax!
+No problem, since this is indeed command-centric syntax!

 ### Faux Commands
 Arrays have several mutating operations: `sort`, `reverse`, `splice`.
 But the advent of FP has caused devs to rethink how to simulate mutations.